aherbert/gdsc-smlm/docs/analysis_plugins.rst

     D=\frac{n}{n-1/3}\cdot \mathit{max}(0,\frac{\mathit{MSD}}{4n\Delta t}-\frac{\sigma _{\mathit{loc}}^{2}}{n\Delta t})

-.. index:: selecting the best fit
+.. index:: Selecting the Best Fit

-Selecting the best fit
+Selecting the Best Fit
 ~~~~~~~~~~~~~~~~~~~~~~

 The Bias Corrected Akaike Information Criterion (cAIC) [Hurvich & Tsai, 1989] is calculated for the fit using the log likelihood (*L*), the number of data points (*n*) and the number of parameters (*p*):